FollyMaddy/RetroRun/README.md

 How to run :

-An install script and an uninstall script is added

-Discription of what these scripts do are in the scripts themselves.

-Make the program executable, dubbleclick and choose open in terminal.
+Make the install.sh / uninstall.sh executable, dubbleclick and choose open in terminal.

-Or run it from the terminal with : ./install.sh
+Or run it from the terminal with : ./install.sh  or if you want to uninstall : ./uninstall.sh

 If you want to start RetroRun in a different resolution then  run the installer from the terminal with, for example : ./install.sh 800x600